EvickaStudio/Huggingface-Chat/README.md

 # Huggingface Chat 🤗🚀

 A simple Python application utilizing Hugging Face's chat models as an open-source alternative to OpenAI.
+The project is not complete and is still under development (Only Login/ Auth is working).

 ## Table of Contents